Spring in Dalmatia

 23.02.2021.

-Dalmatia is wonderful at any time of the year but some of the places to visit are just great during spring.
-The weather is warming up and the plants and are flowers starting to bloom, there’s so much to enjoy!
+Dalmatia is wonderful at any time of year, but some of the places to visit are especially great in spring.
+The weather is warming up and the plants and flowers are starting to bloom, there’s so much to enjoy!
 The days are longer, the rainy season is practically over, and the Adriatic might be warm enough to swim in by mid to late May (approx sea temperature is 17 degrees in May).
-Though daily average temperatures are about 20 degrees across the country, nightly temperatures drop 10 degrees, so be sure to pack accordingly, warm clothes for the evening and plenty of sunscreens.
+Though daily average temperatures are about 20 degrees across the country, nightly temperatures drop 10 degrees, so be sure to pack accordingly, warm clothes for the evening, and plenty of sunscreens.

-Though May begins to see an influx in tourism, natives still outnumber tourists, and costs for accommodation and transportation are low.
-It remains important to keep in mind, it's not until the last weekend in May that the summer ferry schedule is announced, so up until this time you have to be sure to allow yourself plenty of flexibility with planning your itinerary to and from the islands.
+Though May sees an influx of tourists, natives still outnumber them, and accommodation and transportation costs remain low.
+It remains important to keep in mind that the summer ferry schedule isn't announced until the last weekend in May, so until then, you'll need to allow yourself plenty of flexibility when planning your itinerary to and from the islands.

 • Rugged mountains, beautiful coastlines…and incredibly scenic hikes...Curious?
-Biokovo mountain and Nature Park is the most dominating presence on the southern Dalmatian coast.
-It is one of Croatia’s most popular destinations for hikers with myriad paths that wind up the hills past olive groves, vineyards, and pine forests.
+Biokovo Mountain and Nature Park is the most dominant presence on the southern Dalmatian coast.
+It is one of Croatia’s most popular hiking destinations, with myriad paths that wind up the hills past olive groves, vineyards, and pine forests.
 Biokovo also has the highest road in Croatia, reaching the highest peak of Sveti Jure at 1762 m.

 Right next to Split is Mosor Mountain.
-Easy to access, it has wonderful views of the Adriatic as well as Split itself.
-The Mosor Mountains are a part of the Dinaric Alps, stretching from Split to Omis, the highest peak of the Mountains Veliki Kabal (1339 meters).
+Easy to access, it offers wonderful views of the Adriatic and Split itself.
+The Mosor Mountains are part of the Dinaric Alps, stretching from Split to Omis, with the highest peak, Veliki Kabal (1339 meters). old stone house on the mountain with seaview

 • There are dozens of attractive cycling routes in Omis.
-One of the most beautiful is definitely a route to Radmanove Mlinice by the road in the canyon of the river Cetina.
-And for those who like mountain biking, there is an excellent and adventurous route near Omis in Lisicine pass.
-Pass Lisicine connects hill Babnjaca (west bank of the river Cetina estuary) and place Naklice (couple kilometers northwest from Omis), and it is a really demanding mountain bike route, near a lovely stream that enters in the river Cetina.
+One of the most beautiful routes is definitely the road to Radmanove Mlinice in the Cetina Canyon.
+And for those who like mountain biking, there is an excellent, adventurous route near Omis at the Lisicine pass.
+Pass Lisicine connects the hill Babnjaca (west bank of the river Cetina estuary) and the place Naklice (a couple of kilometers northwest of Omis), and it is a really demanding mountain bike route, near a lovely stream that flows into the river Cetina.
 On this route, you'll see a great open cave called Durduk Stipan's Cave.

-• Croatia has a total of eight national parks and one UNESCO Geopark, and you should make sure you see at least one of these while on holidays in Croatia.
-Not far from the Dalmatian port city of Split is the best place to take a day trip to Krka National Park.
+• Croatia has a total of eight national parks and one UNESCO Geopark, and you should make sure you see at least one of these while on holiday in Croatia.
+Not far from the Dalmatian port city of Split, Krka National Park is the best place for a day trip.
 Krka is complete with medieval fortresses, waterfalls, and boat excursions.

 • Croatia has some magnificent beaches and makes for an ideal place to kick back and relax.
 But why not mix it up with some fun outdoor adventure sports, too?
 Two things to add to your list are zip lining and rafting on the Cetina River.
-The zip line in Omiš is the fastest one in Croatia and goes a whopping 65 km/h!
+The zip line in Omiš is the fastest in Croatia, reaching a whopping 65 km/h!paerson zip lining over the canyon

 • And last but not least...we cannot forget the magical impact of the Adriatic sea on your health and beauty!
-One of the cleanest seas in the world, the Adriatic is also a pool of vitality, containing over 80 minerals and oligo-elements perfectly balanced in nature’s laboratory to relax and - to heal.
+One of the cleanest seas in the world, the Adriatic is also a pool of vitality, containing over 80 minerals and oligo-elements perfectly balanced in nature’s laboratory to relax and heal.
 Many of the health benefits of the sea have been confirmed by modern science.
 It is now known that the sea has antiseptic (antibacterial and antiviral), anti-inflammatory, and wound-healing properties.
-It stimulates blood circulation, relaxes muscles, supports regeneration of mucosal membranes, and cleans, soothes, and restores nasal epithelium.
-The minerals and oligo-elements from the water and the air that enter the body, stimulate vital organs like the kidneys, liver, and skin, helping to detox the entire system.
+It stimulates blood circulation, relaxes muscles, supports the regeneration of mucous membranes, and cleanses, soothes, and restores the nasal epithelium.
+The minerals and oligo-elements from the water and air that enter the body stimulate vital organs such as the kidneys, liver, and skin, helping detoxify the entire system.

 However, before making the trip, make sure you have all the essential travel necessities to make your Croatia vacation that much more comfortable and memorable.